 Goin' Down South Press Release

-PUBLIC PROGRAMSOur gallery offers programming that focus upon education and wellness.
-These include docent-led tours, often by senior Visual Arts students, for art exhibitions.
+Our gallery offers programming that focus upon education and wellness.
+These include docent-led tours, often by senior Visual Arts students.
 We also offer art demonstrations wherein visitors can watch artists create and discuss their process.

 We offer Sarpasana Yoga classes taught by a certified instructor.
 Yoga mats and blocks are provided to a limited number of participants.
 Sarpasana Yoga are free classes, yet a suggested donation of $2 is requested.